Michicosun/wardo/README.md

 If you maintain a large project, you may have noticed that, for some time now, many AI slop PRs have been submitted by contributors.
 If another maintainer without deep knowledge of a component gets assigned to such a PR and merges it, something may break.
 This project lets you keep an eye on the components that matter to you.

-Wardo is a stateless Telegram bot that watches configured paths in GitHub repositories and notifies the owner about newly opened PRs touching them.
+Wardo is a stateless Telegram bot that watches configured paths in GitHub repositories and notifies the owner about newly opened, merged and closed PRs touching them.

 ## Quick start